Our Expertise With Wills Protects You & Your Loved Ones

 New!
 Will Package Pricing

 We’re pleased to announce new special, standardized pricing for wills, powers of attorney, muniment of title, and more.
 Please note –every case is unique and your situation may require additional costs.
 We will let you know upfront if there is any reason that you may not qualify for these standard rates.
 However, in many cases these standard rates will apply.
 We welcome your call today to 817-638-9016 about creating a will or probating a will.

 Creating Wills, Trusts, & Tax Planning

-We help you create a will to provide your loved ones with immediate access to bank accounts, savings accounts, life insurance, auto titles, and the ability to sell a home or other property if something happens to you.
-Included are documents to carry out your wishes for medical care and other important decisions, if you should become unable to make these decisions.
+We help you create a will or trust to provide your loved ones with immediate access to bank accounts, savings accounts, life insurance, auto titles, and the ability to sell a home or other property if something happens to you.
+We include documents to carry out your wishes for medical care and other important decisions, if you should become unable to make these decisions.

-In addition, we advise you on the tax consequences of your will and help you make decisions to provide for your wife or husband, as well as, consider inheritance issues for your children and other loved ones.
+In addition, we advise you on the tax consequences of your will or trust.
+This helps you make decisions to provide for your wife or husband, as well as, consider inheritance issues for children and other loved ones.

 We get many questions about “death taxes.”
 We can put your fears to rest as most families are not affected by “death taxes”–also known as estate tax or inheritance tax.
 Read our article and check out our video to learn more about this area of estate planning.